 Before we look at GCSE content it is essential that we look at changes for the younger years, both KS2 and KS3.
-See the new Key Stage 3 programme of study and from La Salle education a very useful document: Annotated KS3 Curriculum Changes which is annotated clearly with changes at Key Stage 3.
-Note that you can also find information on changes to the Primary curriculum in this collection of resources; note the Primary Maths Hokey Cokey.
-See also this very clear post from Michael Tidd on 10 things you might not have realised about the new Primary Maths curriculum. and also his article on changes to the Maths and English KS2 Tests.
+See the new Key Stage 3 programme of study and from La Salle education a very useful document: Annotated KS3 Curriculum Changes (scroll right down the page and choose Free Resources) which is annotated clearly with changes at Key Stage 3.
+Note that you can also find information on changes to the Primary curriculum in this collection of resources; note also with the free resources, the Primary Maths Hokey Cokey.
+Additionally see this very clear post from Michael Tidd on 10 things you might not have realised about the new Primary Maths curriculum. and also his article on changes to the Maths and English KS2 Tests.
 See also KS2 Mathematics 2016 teacher assessment exemplification, and the KS1 version.

 Note the very useful general resources at the end of this post.

 They will also be expected to know Long Multiplication & Division – Formal Methods

 Note that another page GCSE New Content – Resources lists the resources only.